aws/aws-cdk/packages/aws-cdk-lib/aws-dynamodb/README.md

   ],
 });

-// grantRead only applys to the table in us-west-2 and the tableKey globalTable.grantRead(user);
+// grantReadData only applys to the table in us-west-2 and the tableKey globalTable.grantReadData(user);
 ```

 The `replica` method can be used to grant to a specific replica table: